OPEN EVENING 4TH FEBRUARY 2025 – REGISTER HERE

 • Personal MUAs

-Agencies can help you find jobs
+Agencies can help you find makeup artist jobs

 “Jobs can come up quite quickly and they get emailed out to artists.
 I really recommend staying on top of your emails and keeping your CV up-to-date so it’s ready to send at any moment.”